Compressed Hypothesis Testing: To Mix or Not to Mix?: Efficient Algorithms for Hypothesis Testing with Mixed Observations

 \subsection{LASSO based hypothesis testing algorithm}

-We propose to use the LASSO algorithm to detect $k$ anomalous random variables when they have different means from the other $n-k$ random variables.
-Without loss of generality, we assume that each of the abnormal random variables has a non-zero mean, while each of the other $(n-k)$ random variables has mean $0$.
+The LASSO, also known as Basis Pursuit denoising \cite{Chen1998atomic,Tibshirani1996regreesion,baraldi2019basis}, is a well-known sparse regression tool in statistics, and has been successfully applied to various fields such as signal processing \cite{Chen1995examples,ekanadham2011recovery}, machine learning \cite{Sra2011optimization}, and control system \cite{Kukreja2006least,cho2022iterative}.
+We consider to use the LASSO algorithm to detect $k$ anomalous random variables when they have different means from the other $n-k$ random variables.

-LASSO, also known as Basis Pursuit denoising \cite{Chen1998atomic}, is a well-known sparse regression tool in statistics, and has been successfully applied to various fields such as signal processing \cite{Chen1995examples}, machine learning \cite{Sra2011optimization}, and control system \cite{Kukreja2006least}.
-For a sensing matrix $A \in R^{m \times n}$, and observation $y \in R^{m}$, the LASSO optimization formulation is given as follows:
+Suppose that each of the abnormal random variables has a non-zero mean, while each of the other $(n-k)$ random variables has a zero mean.
+For a sensing matrix $\bA \in R^{m \times n}$, and observation $\by \in R^{m}$, the LASSO optimization formulation is given as follows:

-where $x$ is a variable, and $\lambda$ is a parameter for the penalty term, $\ell_1$ norm of $x$, which makes more elements of $x$ driven to zero as $\lambda$ increases.
+where $\bx$ is a variable, and $\lambda$ is a parameter for the penalty term, i.e., $\ell_1$ norm of $\bx$, which makes more elements of $\bx$ driven to zero as $\lambda$ increases.

-We use the LASSO formulation (\ref{fun:LASSO}) to obtain a solution $\hat{x}$, by taking $y=[Y^1, ..., Y^m]^T$ and $A$ as an $m \times n$ matrix with its $j$-th row equal to the sensing vector $A^j$.
-Since we are interested in finding $k$ abnormal random variables, we solve (\ref{fun:LASSO}) and select $k$ largest elements of $\hat{x}$ in amplitude.
+We use the LASSO formulation (\ref{fun:LASSO}) to obtain a solution $\hat{\bx}$, by taking $\by=[Y^1, ..., Y^m]^T$ and $\bA$ as an $m \times n$ sensing matrix whose $j$-th row vector equals to the sensing vector ${\ba^j}^T$ introduced in \eqref{eq:observation}.
+Since we are interested in finding $k$ abnormal random variables, we solve (\ref{fun:LASSO}) and select $k$ largest elements of $\hat{\bx}$ in amplitude.
 We decide the corresponding $k$ random variables as the $k$ abnormal random variables.